 Her publications include peer reviewed journal articles, book chapters and policy reports and she has presented her research at international conferences.
 In April 2013, she curated a photographic display of designer portraits at the Fashion and Textiles Museum, London.
 Building on her postgraduate research, her main research interests include creative labour, professionalisation, identity and representation in design and she is currently co-editing a book on these themes.
 She enjoys working collaboratively, particularly to engage with contemporary design practice.
 In 2016, Leah was elected as Trustee and Teasurer of the Design History Society and was awarded a Smithsonian Baird Society Resident Scholar fellowship to undertake research in the Special Collections of Cooper Hewitt, Smithsonian Design Library, New York.

-Co-editor with F. McDowell, Fashioning Professionals: Identity and Representation at Work in the Creative Industries (London: Bloomsbury, forthcoming).
+Co-editor with F. McDowell, Fashioning Professionals: Identity and Representation at Work in the Creative Industries (London: Bloomsbury, 2018).

 ‘Studio Studies’, West 86th, Vol.24, Spring-Summer 2017, pp.122-127.
 Online Access